ShahramShakiba/ReactJS-Basic-Course/README.md

  ***
  <!--=====================  Styling React Component =============================-->
 ### <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Telegram-Animated-Emojis/main/Objects/Laptop.webp" alt="Laptop" width="35" height="30"  /> &nbsp; Styling React Component <img src="https://skillicons.dev/icons?i=react" height="40" alt="react logo" width="20"  />
+Throughout my work on this project, I focused solely on the ` styling of the React Component `, which had already _been developed_ and _provided to me_. <br/>
+> ### To accomplish this task <br/>

++ I practiced utilizing various styling techniques such as ` Inline Styles `, ` Styled Components `, and ` CSS Modules `. <br/>
++ By applying these techniques, I was able to modify the appearance of the component to meet the desired design specifications.

 <!-------- try it live -------->
  ### Give it a go in real-time and give me a Star <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Glowing%20Star.png" alt="Glowing Star" width="35"  />